Search by Keyword

 In promotion of the “Anthology 2” album came the CD Sampler single disc which was sent to radio stations for airplay.
 The studio “take one” of “Yesterday” was included therein.

 The idea of having all their number one hits on a single disc was revisited in the year 2000 resulting in the CD “Beatles 1,” which was released on November 13th of that year.
 Although the 1982 album “20 Greatest Hits” didn’t make many sales waves, the timing was definitely right this time around.
 It sold around 595,000 copies in the first week, debuting in the #1 spot on the Billboard album charts and achieving a total of eight weeks at the top.
-By 2005, it achieved “diamond” status, selling well over 10 million copies in the US alone.
+By 2005, it achieved “diamond” status, eventually selling well over 11 million copies in the US alone.
 George Martin’s 1986 stereo mix of “Yesterday” is featured on this release.
+A remastered version of this album was released in September of 2011 and a newly mixed version (mixed by Giles Martin) was released on November 6th, 2015.

 November 20th, 2006 was the release date of the Cirque du Soleil soundtrack “Love,” which featured the above mentioned flawless stereo mix of “Yesterday” (with an instrumental “Blackbird” introduction).
 Reaching #4 on the Billboard album charts, it sold over 2 million copies.

-In order to hear the original mono and stereo mix of the song, the box set “The Beatles In Mono” contains both, which was released on September 9th, 2009.
+In order to hear the original mono and stereo mixes of the song, one needs the box set “The Beatles In Mono” containing both, which was released on September 9th, 2009.

 The Beatles live in Japan, 1966